 These two parameters must be set in conjunction with each other.

 PASSWORD_REUSE_MAX specifies the number of password changes required before the current password can be reused.
-For these parameter to have any effect, you must specify a value for both of them.
+For these parameters to have any effect, you must specify a value for both of them.

 If you specify a value for both of these parameters, then the user cannot reuse a password until the password has been changed the number of times specified for